-- Select a Solid slab type and enter a width (b) of 2.013 and thickness (t) of 0.25. - Ensure the slab is treated Cracked in flexure with the properties Cracked calculated according to Approximate (ACI318). - Name the attribute as transverse slab and click OK.
+- Select a Solid slab type and enter a width (b) of 2.013 and thickness (t) of 0.25. - Ensure the slab is treated as Cracked in flexure with the Cracked properties calculated according to Approximate (ACI318). - Name the attribute as Transverse slab and click OK.

 Note.
-Cracked properties are calculated according to ACI318 clause 10.10.4.1 (b) and (c)), which essentially takes the cracked bending stiffness to 25% of the gross be uncracked stiffness.
-Alternatively, if reinforcement dimensions are known, the 'From reinforcement' option may instead be used and the additional dimensions entered.
+Cracked properties are calculated according to ACI318 clause 10.10.4.1 (b) and (c)), which essentially takes the cracked bending stiffness to be 25% of the gross uncracked stiffness.
+Alternatively, if the reinforcement dimensions are known, the 'From reinforcement' option may instead be used, and the additional dimensions entered.